The value of storage in electricity distribution: The role of markets: Discussion and conclusion

 The case study further reveals that arbitrage and capacity market participation each generate about~50\% of the capital cost savings from reducing or deferring grid investments.
 We determine storage investment levels appropriate for serving local distribution needs by solving the planning problems with the market participation constraints.
 We find that under current technology costs, market participation does \emph{not} generate any storage investment that go beyond distribution needs.

+Battery storage can thus be used more efficiently by providing distribution grid services and participating in electricity markets.
+These efficiency gains could be realized by (\emph{i})~allowing and incentivizing distribution companies to participate in electricity markets, (\emph{ii})~incentivizing distribution companies to contract third-party storage that also participates in electricity markets, (\emph{iii})~creating a market for distribution grid services, potentially relying on nodal pricing in distribution networks~\citep{sotkiewicz2006nodal}, or a combination of these approaches.
+We now discuss how our findings inform each of these options.

+Regarding market participation of storage owned by distribution companies, our model can be used to estimate the value of such a policy change.
 In the past, the prospect of reduced or deferred grid investments was large enough to cast aside fears about market distortion, and regulators allowed storage investment for distribution needs.
-Given that allowing for market participation promises similar savings, we wonder if this may justify another policy change.
+Market participation promising similar savings may prompt regulators to reconsider existing policies that restrict market participation for storage assets owned by distribution companies.
 There is a risk that allowing for market participation would incentivize distribution companies to invest in storage solely for serving the market.
 Under current market conditions, we find that such investments are not profitable.
 Even if they were profitable, our model could be used to audit proposed investments and limit them to levels appropriate for addressing distribution needs.

-\emph{In fine}, jurisdictions that have already allowed market participation, \eg, New York and Maryland, may find our model useful to audit proposed storage investments.
-Jurisdictions that do not currently allow for market participation may use our model to inform discussions about market participation or contracting with third-party storage providers.
+Jurisdictions that have already allowed market participation, \eg, New York and Maryland, may find our model useful to audit proposed storage investments.

+Regarding distribution companies contracting third-party storage, our model can be used to inform contract terms, \eg, storage quantities, prices, and commitment durations.
+The substantial savings from deferring grid investments shown in our case study suggest that such contracts could be beneficial to both distribution companies and storage developers, which may make previously unprofitable storage projects viable.

+A market for distribution grid services could in theory be organized similarly to existing capacity markets on the transmission level.
+However, each distribution grid would likely have far fewer sellers than a capacity market, which may create concerns about liquidity and market power.
+Our model could be used to inform the terms of the capacity auctions in such a market, \eg, price caps and product durations.

-\textbf{Acknowledgements:} We acknowledge Ruby Aidun and Dr.~John Parsons at the MIT Center for Energy and Environmental Policy Research for guidance on US distribution grid policy, the MIT Future Energy Systems Center for funding, and the MIT Office of Research Computing and Data for providing high performance computing resources.
+\textbf{Acknowledgements:} We thank Ruby Aidun and Dr.~John Parsons at the MIT Center for Energy and Environmental Policy Research for guidance on US distribution grid policy, Prof.~Paul Joskow at MIT Economics for guidance on electricity markets, the MIT Future Energy Systems Center for funding, the MIT Office of Research Computing and Data for providing high performance computing resources, and Finn Ye, Terron Hill, Colette Lamontagne from National Grid and Dr.~Iason Iraklis Avramidis from National Grid Partners for guidance on distribution grid best practices.